LithiumZhou/EfficentWhisper/README.md

 pip install -r requirements.txt
 ```

 2. Then download the characteristics of esc-50 [here](https://www.dropbox.com/s/hmmdopfjlq3o3vs/esc_feat.zip?dl=1).
-And you need to replace lines 84-89 in [run_esc.sh ](https://github.com/LithiumZhou/EfficentWhisper/blob/main/src/whisper_at_train/esc-50/run_esc.sh)with your dataset json path,label.csv and feature path.
-And json and label.csv are ready for you.
+And you need to replace lines 84-89 in [run_esc.sh ](https://github.com/LithiumZhou/EfficentWhisper/blob/main/src/whisper_at_train/esc-50/run_esc.sh)with your dataset json path,label.csv and feature path. datapath json and label.csv are ready for you.

 3. Get the pre-trained model,The pre-trained models that can be used in this step are available [here](https://github.com/LithiumZhou/EfficentWhisper/tree/main/pretrained_models)